-Community Participation in the Conference on Security and Cooperation in Europe representative of the country responsible, for the time-being, for the presidency of the EC Council of Ministers.
-He stated that: "the draft mandate for the economic committee of the Conference covers matters which lie within the competence of the
+On July 3,1973, at the opening of the first stage of the Conference on Security and Cooperation in Europe at Helsinki, the head of the danish delegation spoke as representative of the country responsible for the time-being for the presidency of the EEC Council of Ministers.
+He stated that: "the draft mandate for the economic committee of the Conference covers matters which lie within the competence of the European Economic Community, which consists of nine countries which have taken part in the preliminary discussions for the conference.